reasonml/reason-react/docs/i-really-need-feature-x-from-reactjs.md

 title: I Really Need Feature X From ReactJS
 ---

-If you _really_ need whichever idiom we currently don't support in ReasonReact (after making sure that you indeed can't achieve it in current ReasonReact.
-P.S.you can ask us on [Discord](https://discord.gg/reasonml)), you can always write the component in ReactJS first, then bind to it using [our interop](interop.md).
-Try to isolate that functionality into a tiny ReactJS component and leave the rest in ReasonReact.
+First make sure that you indeed can't achieve this idiom using the latest version of ReasonReact.
+If you need help figuring out how to translate a certain idiom, feel free to ask us on [Discord](https://discord.gg/reasonml).
+If it is not achievable with ReasonReact, you can always write the component in ReactJS first, then bind to it using [our interop](interop.md).
+Try to isolate the required functionality into a tiny ReactJS component and write the rest of your code in ReasonReact.
+Once this is done, feel free to [file an issue](https://github.com/reasonml/reason-react/issues) explaining your use case!

-Then, fill an issue!